donsheehy/datastructures/prose/13_trees.md

 Even though we use the family metaphor for many of the naming conventions, a family tree is not actually a tree.
 The reason is that these violate the one parent rule.

 When we draw trees, we take an Australian convention of putting the root on the top and the children below.
 Although this is backwards with respect to the trees we see in nature, it does correspond to how we generally think of most other hierarchies.
+Thankfully, there will be sufficiently little conceptual overlap between your experience of trees in the park and the trees in this book, that the metaphoric breakdown should not be confusing.

 ## Some more definitions